+Primary electrical feeders within buildings is not allowed.
+Pad mounted transformers shall be installed adjacent to each new or remodeled building

 Source of Electrical Power: The electrical distribution system on campus is the required source of electrical power for building projects.
 Special circumstances and remote locations that incur excessive costs may necessitate the use of service provided by the local utilities.
-The direct use of local utilities for electrical service shall be accomplished only with the approval of the Director of the Utility & Energy division within FMP.
+The direct use of local utilities for electrical service shall be accomplished only with the approval ofNUCORP

 Special Requirements:

-Extensions of the electrical distribution system shall be included in capital projects, as defined in the Utility Program Statement.
+Extensions of the electrical distribution system shall be included in capital projects, as defined in the Utility Section of the Program Statement.

 Provide a single line drawing showing the complete final building distribution system, suitably framed in 24" x 36" size under glass to be mounted in the substation or main switchgear room.

-Raceway should be rigid steel conduit, as it passes through the foundation wall, into the service entrance box.

-Service Entrance Pull Box: The primary service shall enter the building through a multi-cell concrete duct envelope in the basement wall and not directly into the unit sub-station.
-Provide a No. 12 gauge sheet steel pullbox over the ducts.
-Box size shall be determined by the number of ducts to be covered as well as the sizes of cables entering or leaving the box.
-Provide a steel barrier to separate the ducts for use of low voltage fire alarm and signal cables.
-The box shall have a screw-on cover and shall be painted with two coats of gray enamel paint with "high voltage" stenciled on cover.
-The depth of box shall be a minimum of 9 times the diameter of the primary cable.

 Electrical meters are required at all buildings.
-See ____ for requirements.
+See DG/ Electrical Distribution System for requirements.

 Documentation and Submittals: The AE shall review the Project Submittal Requirements.